jnewc/Hue/README.md

 # Hue

-A Phillips Hue client library written in Swift.
+A Philips Hue client library written in Swift.

 ## Usage